-Breast Cancer Symptoms
+Breast Cancer Signs and Symptoms

-- An inexplicable change in the size or shape of a breast
+- An unexplained change in the size or shape of one or both breasts

 - A recent onset of breast asymmetry (one breast has a different size, shape or position than the other)

-- An inverted nipple
+- A newly inverted nipple

 - Nipple discharge (other than breast milk)

-- Nipple tenderness
+- Unusual nipple tenderness